 server app1 app1:8000 check inter 5s fall 3 rise 2

-Problem: User logged in on app1, next request went to app2, no session there → logout.
+The user logged in on app1, the next request went to app2, no session there.
+Either sticky by cookie / IP, or (better) sessions in Redis.

 proxy_set_header Host $host;